L-ebesgue/sparse_GPDs/README.md

   - and so on

 - References
-  - interval replacecement and dionysus
+  - interval replacecement
+  - dionysus
+  - multipers
+  - boundary zigzag persistence

 - Tutorials